William A. Donohue (Michigan State University), Franziska Pugh (Michigan State University), Sharmaake Sabrie (Georgetown University)

 About the Authors

 William A. Donohue is a distinguished professor of Communication at Michigan State University.
 He received his Ph.D. from The Ohio State University in 1976.
 Dr. Donohue has published extensively in the areas of conflict, communication, negotiation and mediation while also conducting workshops and other intervention activities focusing on communication, leadership development, and conflict management.
 His co-authored book, Framing matters: Perspectives on negotiation research and practice in communication, provides a broad understanding of the role of framing in negotiation research.
 Dr. Donohue is a recent past president of the International Association for Conflict Management and is on the editorial board of several major journals.
+Note that by the end of gta online casino heist access points the clip, the “keeper” (I could not find a better word) has become an improbable fish-goddess.
 He can be contacted at email@example.com.

 Franziska Pugh currently attends Michigan State University where she is pursuing a bachelor’s degree in Communication specializing in public relations.
 She works as a resident assistant at Michigan State University and volunteers at local service projects.
 Her coursework and research interests are in the area of crisis communication.